 A lodger can end the lodging agreement by giving you notice of their intentions to leave.
-They cannot do this during the fixed term of the agreement, unless there is a break clause.
-If they leave before the end of the fixed term they will still be liable to pay you rent for the whole of the term.
+They cannot do this during the fixed term of the agreement unless there is a break clause.
+If they leave before the end of the fixed term, they will still be liable to pay you the rent for the whole of the term.

-In a periodic agreement, the amount of notice the lodger needs to give depends on the agreement (if there is one).
-If there is no specific agreement on this, then they must give you reasonable notice, which is usually at least four weeks (if they pay monthly) or one week (if they pay weekly).
+In a periodic (ie rolling) agreement, the amount of notice the lodger needs to give depends on the agreement (if there is one).
+If there is no specific agreement, they must give you reasonable notice.
+This is usually at least four weeks (if they pay monthly) or one week (if they pay weekly).

 You and your lodger can end the agreement at any time if you both agree.